Yod Pointing to the Sun: Solar Apex Meaning

 Should I try to settle on one career with a Sun apex Yod?

 Probably not in a rigid way.
-The pattern keeps revising the Sun, which means early career commitments often get re-chosen later even if the native tries to prevent it.
-Committing to a direction knowing you will revise it tends to produce better long-term results than locking in prematurely.
+The pattern can revise Sun topics, which means early career commitments may be re-chosen later.
+Committing to a direction while allowing later revision is usually more useful than locking in prematurely.

 Does a Sun apex Yod make someone famous?